 As you shop for appliance and electronic replacements, open up the box and read the warranty card to find out how long the product or specific parts are covered for repairs or replacement.
 If the box is sealed, ask a clerk to open it and find the warranty information.

 Won't trying to repair something void the warranty?
 Maybe.
 Some warranties prohibit repairs not authorized or done by those authorized by the manufacturer.
-However, most things you buy will either not work as soon as you try to use them (they'll be repaired or replaced under warranty) or the day after the warranty expires (fixing is up to you).
+However, most things you buy will either not work as soon as you try to use them (they'll be repaired or replaced under warranty) or the day after it expires (fixing is up to you).

 More than 15,000 consumer items, including many things throughout a household, are subject to recalls by the Consumer Product Safety Commission (CPSC).
 A recall is an announcement from the CPSC that a specific product offers a significant risk to consumers.
 You should stop using the product and follow instructions in the recall announcement.
 That may mean calling the manufacturer for a replacement or some other remedy.
 Each recall announcement is for a specific model of product and the remedy is different for each product recalled.
 You can find out if products you've purchase have been recalled by contacting the CPSC at 1-800-638-2772 or online at cpsc.gov.
 You also can report unsafe products that you think should be recalled.
 The website is also available in languages other than English as well as TTY.